Where to Base Yourself for a First Trip to Rome

 Book Your Rome Neighborhood

-Once you have picked your area, compare prices across every major booking platform at once so you know you are getting the best available rate.
+We lost a morning and a bit of pride to a booking made on saved photos alone — don’t repeat our April mistake.
+Pick your area for how you’ll actually move through the city, not the dreamiest photo, and the trip falls into place.
+Once you’ve chosen, compare prices across every major booking platform at once so you know you are getting the best available rate.
 Browse more options in our hotels hub or read the companion budget hotels in Rome guide for specific picks in each district.

 Compare all Rome hotel prices now